 STEAMing It Up Conference

 You will experience interactive lessons, learn about aligning STEAM to standards, network and attend idea-sharing sessions; along the way, you will discover learning resources for engaging your students through STEAM.
-Breakfast and Lunch is provided with your daily registration.
-PDHs are also available.
+Breakfast and lunch is provided with your daily registration.
+Professional development hours are also available.

-Join us at 8:30 for a continental breakfast and Keynote presentation.
-Watch this space for our exciting Keynote announcement coming soon.
+Join us at 8:30 a.m. for a continental breakfast and keynote presentation.
+Watch this space for our exciting keynote announcement coming soon.

 In the morning and afternoon, you can attend a wide range of one-hour breakout sessions.

 Dig deeper on Friday with workshops throughout the morning followed by a lunch and interactive expert panel.
 Breakfast and networking start at 8:30 a.m. with workshops beginning at 9 a.m.

 Deborah is a professor at Ohlone College, where for the past six years she's been the Renegade Esports Advisor as well as advocating for and building the Department of Esports, which launches in Spring 2020 with its first course, ESPTS 101.
 She recently became one of the first women to complete UC Irvine's Esports Management program and receive professional certification in Esports Management.